3-Year-Old “Little Saints” Program

 Our middle school students spend the day rotating through 50-minute Religion, Math, Science and Social Studies classes and two 50-minute English Language Arts blocks.
 Beginning in 6th grade, students choose two elective classes for the year.
-Elective classes offer robust and specialized focus in courses such as Art, Computer, Spanish, Choir, Band, Drama, Study Skills, and Health/P.E.
+Elective classes offer robust and specialized focus in courses such as Art, Computer, Spanish, Choir, Band, Drama, STEAM, Study Skills, and Health/P.E.

 Accelerated ELA and Math courses are offered to high-performing students, giving them the opportunity to prepare for high school credit exams as well as to earn advanced high school credits.